Kuohu: General

 Kuohu is located on the border with the municipality of Petäjävesi, some 18 km west of downtown Jyväskylä.
-The village of Sarvenperä, formerly part of the Korpilahti municipality, is located south of Kuohu and is closely connected to it in terms of traffic.
+The village of Sarvenperä within the former municipality of Korpilahti is located south of Kuohu and is closely connected to it in terms of traffic.

 The center of Kuohu is located by four lakes: Iso-Lampsi, Pikku-Lampsi, Neulajärvi and Niemijärvi.
 Other lakes or ponds include Marjojärvi, Neulalampi, Mustalampi and Lauttalampi.
 All lakes in the area are part of lake Muuratjärvi's watershed.
-The terrain around the four central lakes is quite flat with the exception of the hills Lampsinmäki and Marjovuori, which reach a height of 40 m above the lakes.
-Most fields in Kuohu are no longer in use, with the only active farm in Kuohu being Niemi, located on an isthmus between Iso-Lampsi and Pikku-Lampsi.
+The terrain around the four central lakes is quite flat, with the exception of the hills Lampsinmäki and Marjovuori, which reach a height of 40 m above the lakes.
+Most fields in Kuohu are no longer in use, with the only active farm in Kuohu as of 2019 being Niemi, located on an isthmus between Iso-Lampsi and Pikku-Lampsi.

 Boundaries

 On 31 December 2023, the urban area of Kuohu had a population of 372, a surface area of 2.02 km2 and a population density of 184.2 PD/km2.
 The urban area comprises the densely populated part of Kuohu around the lake Iso-Lampsi, but also extends north of the national road and railroad.
 The village of Kuohu is a wider area that had a population of 565 in 2016, of whom 317 lived in the village center, 124 in the surrounding rural areas and 124 in the area north of the railroad.

 Kuohu is also the name of Jyväskylä's 55th official district.
 The district covers all of the urban area, while also extending from the border with Petäjävesi in the west to lake Vähä-Vesanka in the east.